 - Course code:

 - Tariff points:

 - Health and Social Sciences

 - Full-time; sandwich

 - Programme leader:

 - Key fact:

-- BSc(Hons) Psychology at UWE Bristol is accredited by the British Psychological Society and has a strong applied, practical focus designed to build relevant professional skills and enhance graduate employability.
+- This course is accredited by the British Psychological Society and has a strong practical focus that will build your professional skills, enhance your CV and get you noticed by employers.

 Watch: The learning and teaching experience

 The optional modules listed are those that are most likely to be available, but they may be subject to change.